lafusew/gokeep/README.md

 Gokeep is a simple implementation of a CLI password manager, written in Go.

+## Gokeep is going to archive

+I started this projet to discover Go.
+Its been few months and I'm still using Go when I can, while learning it.
+I'm archiving this projet because I want to have something clean.
+I'll unarchive and rewrite this from scratch when I'll feel more confident with the understanding of the code that I write.

 ## ⚠️ Warning ⚠️

 Currently the app isn't safe. pwds arent encrypted before storage.